Ganeshramks/skyhat/README.md

 # skyhat
-A simple inventory management app for wholesale dealers.
+An inventory management app for wholesale dealers.